Life

 Life (L) is a total sum (Σ) of all acts of communication (C) executed by a sender-receiver at all its levels of compartmental organization.
 Thus L = ΣC (De Loof 2015).
 Strength: It includes communication as a criterion for life.

 Life is synonymous with the possession of genetic properties.
-Any system with the capacity to mutate freely and to reproduce its mutation must almost inevitably evolve in directions that will ensure its preservation.
+Any system with the capacity to mutate freely and reproduce its mutation must almost inevitably evolve in directions that ensure its preservation.
 Given sufficient time, the system will acquire the complexity, variety, and purposefulness that we recognize as alive (Horowitz, 1986; source Popa 2004).
 Strength: It gives the essential properties of life, and it includes purposefulness.

 The characteristics that distinguish most living things from non-living things include a precise kind of organization; a variety of chemical reactions that we term metabolism; the ability to maintain an appropriate internal environment, even when the external environment changes (a process referred to as homeostasis); and movement, responsiveness, growth, reproduction, and adaptation to environmental change (Vilee et al., 1989; source Popa 2004).
 Strength: It gives a detailed list of the essential properties; it includes homeostasis.